SharePortation/SharePortation-Protocol-SPP-Example/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
 name: Default
-about: Suggest changes to MDS
+about: Suggest changes to SPP
 title: <Insert Title>

 ---

-# MDS Pull Request
+# SPP Pull Request

 Thank you for your contribution!
 Please review our SPP [contributing page](https://github.com/shareportation/governance/blob/main/CONTRIBUTING.md) to understand guidelines and policies for participation, and our [Code of Conduct page](https://github.com/shareportation/governance/blob/main/CODE_OF_CONDUCT.md).